Section 179 Tax Deduction

 What is the difference between Section 179 and Bonus Depreciation?

 Although Bonus Depreciation used to only cover new equipment, the law has changed to allow for used equipment to qualify.
-The limit for Bonus Depreciation changes from year to year, but for qualified property acquired and placed in service between Sept.
-27, 2017 and Jan.
-1, 2023 it is 100%.
+The limit for Bonus Depreciation changes from year to year, but for qualified property acquired and placed in service in 2024 it is 60%.
 Bonus Depreciation is used in addition to the Section 179 deduction for businesses that purchase or lease equipment valued over the Section 179 cap.
 Generally, the Section 179 deduction is taken first and then the Bonus Depreciation is applied.

 Section 179 Resources